shashankxrm/forkspy/README.md

 ### CI/CD

-We use GitHub Actions for continuous integration.
+We use GitHub Actions for continuous integration with comprehensive Docker integration.
 Every pull request and push to the main branch triggers:

-1. **Test Suite** - All unit and integration tests
+1. **Docker-based Testing** - All tests run in containerized environment
-2. **Linting** - Code quality checks with ESLint
-3. **Build** - Application build verification
-4. **Coverage** - Test coverage reporting
+2. **Multi-platform Builds** - Images built for linux/amd64 and linux/arm64
+3. **Security Scanning** - Trivy vulnerability scanner and Docker Scout
+4. **Container Registry** - Automatic image publishing to GitHub Container Registry
+5. **Health Validation** - Container startup and endpoint testing

+**Enhanced CI/CD Pipeline Features:**
+- 🐳 **Container Testing**: All tests execute in Docker for production parity
+- 🔒 **Security Scanning**: Automated vulnerability detection with Trivy
+- 📦 **Multi-platform**: ARM64 and AMD64 architecture support
+- 🏷️ **Image Registry**: Automated publishing to ghcr.io
+- ✅ **Health Checks**: Comprehensive container validation

 The CI/CD badge at the top of this README shows the current pipeline status for the main branch.